 The Los Angeles Basin and surrounding valley floors are fed by mountain springs, streams and rivers which formerly fed a vast network of alkali meadows, brackish ponds, lagoons, marshes, soda lakes, swamps, and other wetlands.
 After 1848, when California became part of the US, the American conquerors often viewed wetlands with disdain — unsuitable for development and therefore primarily utilized as dumps or later converted into reservoirs.
 After a series of deadly floods in the 1930s, most of the streams and rivers of the Southland were entombed in concrete channels.

 Today more than 95% of Southern California’s wetlands have been lost due to human development – the largest loss of any region in the nation.
-However, in recent years many Southern California rivers and streams have begun to undergo restoration and revitalization and in the course of my rambles I find myself with increasing regularity stumbling across “artificial” wetlands designed to mimic their naturally occurring counterparts.
-All urban oases of tranquility and wildlife exude on me a particular appeal throughout the year but they’re really wonderful it times like these when we’re blessed with both heavy rainfall and copious sunshine.
+However, in recent years many Southern California rivers and streams have begun to undergo restoration and revitalization and in the course of my rambles, I find myself with increasing regularity stumbling across “artificial” wetlands designed to mimic their naturally occurring counterparts.
+All urban oases of tranquility and wildlife exude on me a particular appeal throughout the year but they’re really wonderful at times like these when we’re blessed with both heavy rainfall and copious sunshine.
 With that in mind, here is my guide to the wetlands of the Southland (which I hope to add to).

-The Ballona Wetlands (in Los Angeles’s Del Rey neighborhood) were once part of an 800 hectare expanse of marshes, mud flats, salt pans, and sand dunes that stretched from the shores of Santa Monica Bay to the Baldwin Hills in the east.
+The Ballona Wetlands (in Los Angeles’s Del Rey neighborhood) were once part of an 800-hectare expanse of marshes, mudflats, salt pans, and sand dunes that stretched from the shores of Santa Monica Bay to the Baldwin Hills in the east.
 Today only 240 hectares of them remain.
 The once wild Ballona Creek is channelized and invasive plants have crowded out most of the natives.
 Although officially off-limits to the public, due to the appalling lack of sidewalks or even shoulders along Culver and Jefferson Boulevard, I was unfortunately forced to walk through the Ballona Wetlands Ecological Reserve.
 In doing so I discovered considerable evidence of human presence in the form of encampments, dumps, and litter.
 In 2003, the state acquired the reserve from private landowners today a public-private partnership and is in the process of restoring the habitat which will make visiting them a much more rewarding experience.

 In 2009, the Sanitation Districts of Los Angeles County completed their restoration of the Bixby Marshland (in Carson), part of the districts’ largest wastewater treatment facility (the Water Pollution Control Plant) and a remnant of the formerly-vast Bixby Slough wetland.
-The seven hectare wetlands are open the first Saturday of the month from 8 am until noon and docents are available to provide tours, which may also be scheduled by appointment.
+The seven-hectare wetlands are open the first Saturday of the month from 8 am until noon and docents are available to provide tours, which may also be scheduled by appointment.
 I haven’t been inside yet although I did try (and fail) to grab a stray chihuahua who escaped by running into the marshlands.

 The Bixby Marshlands are accessible via Torrance Transit‘s 7 Line.